-The actuarial assessment performed by DTF has kept the salary inflation rate the same at 2.5% for long service leave liability.
-As a result, there is no net financial effect resulting from changes in the salary inflation rate.
+The actuarial assessment performed by DTF has increased the salary inflation rate to 3.5% from 2.5% for long service leave liability.

 The Commissioner classifies current long service leave based on its best estimate of the amount to be paid in the coming year based on prior year actual long service leave taken.